 • Spend time with loved ones

-If you would like to design your own personalized checklist, we recommend Cancer Advocacy as a good place to get started.
-You can design a simple, straightforward list that you and your caregivers can use as a guide for information that is critical to your care.
+If you would like to design your own personalized cancer prevention checklist, we recommend Cancer Advocacy as a good place to get started.
+You can design a simple, straightforward list that you and your caregivers can use as a cancer prevention guide for information that is critical to your care.